 Off Piste Performance Ltd provides ski instruction from Alison Culshaw (ISTD) and ski guiding by James Thacker (IFMGA Mountain Guide).
-We specialise in private tuition and ski guiding tailored to the needs of you, the skier.
+We specialise in private ski tuition and ski guiding tailored to the needs of you, the skier.
 Based in Chamonix since 2005, Alison and James will help you achieve your skiing aspirations and beyond, whether it making your first turns, want to fine tune your off-piste skills, or join a trip to explore the backcountry.

-Off Piste Performance also offers the renowned "Ski Performance Course for Mountaineers" which has been bringing together like-minded people to develop their off-piste skills since 2007.
+Off Piste Performance also offers the renowned 'Ski Performance Course for Mountaineers' which has been bringing together like-minded people to develop their off-piste skills since 2007.

-I pride myself in being able to tailor my tuition to the needs of the clients, using simple yet effective instruction.
+I pride myself in being able to tailor my ski tuition to the needs of the clients, using simple yet effective instruction.
 My philosophy is that skiing is about going from A to B as efficiently as possible and having as much fun as possible on the way, whatever the conditions.

 I was fortunate enough to be introduced to skiing when I was very young (age 2!) on the slopes of my local golf course then at The Lecht in Scotland.
 Right from the beginning I developed a passion for the sport which has grown and grown since that time.

-Between the ages of 6 and 18 I was involved in ski racing winning National titles and representing the British Children's Team and then the Scottish Team at International races.
+Between the ages of 6 and 18 I was involved in ski racing winning national titles and representing the British Children's Team and then the Scottish Team at international races.

 Following this my passion developed into ski mountaineering and off-piste skiing doing classic ski tours in Europe, skiing wilderness peaks in Patagonia, skiing on Chilean Volcanoes, a ski ascent of Mont Elbrus and most recently spring skiing in the Lyngen Alps in Norway.

 I have been teaching skiing in the French alps for 12 years, working for New Generation in Meribel back in 2003 and having worked for BASS Chamonix for 6 seasons from 2005 until 2010.
 During that time I have gained substanial knowledge of the local ski terrain allowing me to find the most suitable place for your lessons.
-Whilst being in Chamonix I have delivered Continuing Professional Development (CPD) to the British Mountain Guides and work as a trainer on the BASI Mountain Safety Courses training aspiring instructors.
+Whilst based in Chamonix I have delivered Continuing Professional Development (CPD) to the British Mountain Guides and work as a trainer on the BASI Mountain Safety Courses training aspiring instructors.